Dr Marta Guerriero

 Marta joined the Global Sustainable Development team in September 2016.
 Prior to that, she worked as a Teaching Fellow at the Department of Economics at the University of Birmingham and as a Graduate Teaching Assistant at the Institute for Development Policy and Management (now Global Development Institute) at the University of Manchester.

-In addition to her academic experience, she has several years’ experience in economic consultancy and has worked with various private sector organisations and government bodies, both in the UK and in Italy.
+In addition to her academic experience, she has several years’ experience in economic consultancy and has worked with various private sector organisations, government and international bodies, both in the UK and abroad.

 Marta is an applied economist.
 Her research interests lie within the fields of development, environment and labour economics, with a particular focus on governance and socio-economic policy evaluation.